 If you’re expecting a tax refund, you probably already know how you’re going to spend it.
 But there’s a chance your refund won’t hit your mailbox or your bank account at all if you’re behind on certain debts.
+Here’s how your debt can cause you to lose your tax refund.

 “If you owe the government money, they’ll be really, really obvious about it.
 You’ll receive letter after letter with them saying, ‘Hey, pay your money.’
 ‘Hey, pay us what you owe,’ ” he said.